gotonode/compress/README.md

 # Compress
 *Compare Huffman coding and LZW*

-In this project, you can compress files using either **Huffman coding** or **LZW**.
+In this project, you can compress files using either **Huffman coding** or **LZW (Lempel-Ziv-Welch)**.
 Decompression, as well as comparisons between the two algorithms, are also possible.

 App documentation:
 * [Manual](docs/MANUAL.md) (this might interest the general user the most)